Why is my thermostat smells bad

 HVAC

-The answer to 'why is my thermostat smells bad' is that a smelly thermostat is often caused by a buildup of dust, dirt, or other debris inside the unit.
-This can lead to unpleasant odors, especially when the HVAC system is running.
-Common causes include poor ventilation, pet dander, or even mold growth.
+The answer to 'why is my thermostat smells bad' is that a smelly thermostat is often caused by dust, dirt, or debris buildup inside the unit.
+This can lead to the growth of mold, mildew, or bacteria, which can produce unpleasant odors.
+Other common causes include spills or leaks near the thermostat, or the use of certain cleaning products that leave behind a chemical smell.

 Sources